 The Boska is probably not the right slicer if you are only going to buy one tool.
 However, it makes a perfect secondary slicer if you have a big one, like a knife.
 That is because it can make small, decorative shavings that bigger tools can’t.
 This slicer has a unique style and quality that make it attractive for snacking, making scrollwork, and other tasks.
 Try using it on chocolate as well.
 Chocolate is harder, so it won’t work exactly the same, but you can get a similar effect.

-2. Prodyne 805B Thick Beech wood: Best Wooden Board for Cheese
+2. Prodyne 805B Thick Beech wood: Best Wooden Cheese Board

 The Prodyne takes yet another approach to slicing cheese.
 It consists of a flat piece of wood with an attached wire cutter.
 You position the cheese under the wire, pull it down, and slice.
 It’s extremely customizable, much like the handheld wire cutter up below.
 Moreover, the Prodyne is also stylish enough to use at the table, rather than just in the kitchen.
 If you have cheese or some other food, you can slice it by your plate to make sure you get exactly the size you want.
 The Prodyne also does not have the size limitations that the handheld wire slicer did.